Tutanka01/Tutanka01/README.md

 **[manim-video-voice-generator](https://github.com/Tutanka01/manim-video-voice-generator)** - Create polished explainer videos from a structured script, synchronized TTS voiceover, Manim animations, and an `ffmpeg` final assembly step.

+**[EVARuntime](https://github.com/Tutanka01/EVARuntime)** - EVARuntime turns one or more NVIDIA GPU servers into a controlled, auditable and energy-aware LLM inference platform.
+It exposes a familiar OpenAI-compatible API while keeping model execution, access control and usage logs inside your own infrastructure.

 ---

 ### Compétences